A ketogenic diet for beginners

 A keto diet, on the other hand, can be eaten indefinitely and also results in ketosis.
 It has many of the benefits of fasting – including weight loss – without having to fast.

-- Are you on medication for diabetes, e.g. insulin?
-Learn more
+- Do you take medication for diabetes, e.g. insulin?
+More

-- Are you on medication for high blood pressure?
-Learn more
+- Do you take medication for high blood pressure?
+More

 Are you a doctor or do you need your doctor to help you with medications on keto?
-Check out our keto for doctors guide.
+Have a look at our low carb for doctors guide.